alonrbar/easy-template-x/README.md

 {
     "easy": {
         _type: 'link',
-        text: 'super easy',  // optional - if not specified the `target` property will be used
+        text: 'super easy',  // Optional - if not specified the `target` property will be used
         target: 'https://github.com/alonrbar/easy-template-x'
     }
 }